Solutions

 TOYOPEARL® Protein A Resins

-Tosoh Bioscience offers two Protein A affinity resins, both based on alkaline stable, recombinant ligands coupled to the proven TOYOPEARL® polymethacrylate matrix.
-Both ligands are recombinant protein A variants expressed in E. coli.
-They are derived from one of the IgG binding domains of protein A. The ligand of TOYOPEARL® AF-rProtein A-650F consists of a tetramer of theses modified protein A C domains.
-For the ultra-high capacity TOYOPEARL® AF-rProtein A HC-650F, this domain was further optimized and expressed as a hexamer in order to further increase IgG binding capacity.
+Tosoh Bioscience offers three Protein A affinity resins, all based on alkaline stable, animal-origin free, recombinant ligands coupled to the proven TOYOPEARL® polymethacrylate matrix.
+They are derived from one of the IgG binding domains of protein A. For the ultra-high capacity TOYOPEARL® Super A resin, this domain was further optimized and expressed as a hexamer to further increase IgG binding capacity.
 Multipoint attachment of the ligands to the TOYOPEARL® matrix enhances the chemical and thermal stability of the resins.

 The ultra-high capacity TOYOPEARL® AF-rProtein A HC-650F exceeds all other commercially available protein A media with regard to its IgG binding capacity of more than 65 g IgG/L resin at residence times of 5 minutes.
 Its IgG capacity still exceeds 50 g/L at 2 minutes residence time with feed stock concentrations from 1.0 g/L to 10.0 g/L. Improved mass transfer characteristics allow it to maintain a larger percent of its capacity at lower residence times relative to agarose based, caustic stable resins.